 Modern Child Development and Neuroscience

-My previous career was spent in health sciences, and I very much appreciate how in the past 20 years, the world has begun to study babies and understand that babies are not “little adults” — they are human beings with their own needs, intentions and plans.
+My previous career was spent in health sciences, and I very much appreciate how in the past 20 years, the world has begun to study babies and understand that babies are human beings with their own needs, intentions and plans.
 Our understanding of babies is expanding so dramatically and the more we learn, the more in awe we are of their innate capacities, ability to learn, resilience, and inner wisdom.
-In our class, I love to bring in the latest findings in human development, attachment and regulation theories, affective neuroscience and interpersonal neurobiology.
+In my classes, I love to bring in the latest findings in human development, attachment and regulation theories, affective neuroscience and interpersonal neurobiology.